 - Disruption: Residents are very concerned about the disruption that the refurbishment may cause to their lives.
-Some residents would therefore prefer options that involve the minimum amount of work to the buildings and homes. - Demolition: A few residents said the option to demolish and replace their block should be explored, providing all existing homes are re-provided in the new development.
+Some residents would therefore prefer options that involve the minimum amount of work to the buildings and homes.
+Residents on the lower two floors at the northern end of Clarendon walk are particularly concerned about the prospect of scaffolding being erected in their gardens. - Demolition: A few residents said the option to demolish and replace their block should be explored, providing all existing homes are re-provided in the new development.
 Residents have highlighted that assurances would need to be in place to ensure all tenants have a right to return on existing terms when the building work is complete.